Factory model school: As a metaphor

 However, Cubberley also warned against treating schools like factories.
 In 1926, he warned in a textbook for school superintendents that:A superintendent whose conception of educational administration is that of clockwork, machinery, inspections, and uniform output, and who runs the educational department much as he would run a factory...will not only fail to develop strength and individuality on the part of those who do the real work of the schools, but will crush out what of these qualities the workers may possess.
 A theory that informed school leaders during this period was the work of Frederick Taylor.
 His approach to time management was known as Taylorism and it influenced multiple aspects of American society, including education.
 An example of its adoption in the home are the experiences of Lillian and Frank Gilbreth, whose scientific approach to parenting was described in their son's book Cheaper By the Dozen.
 In schools, this philosophical approach - that any problem could be solved by breaking it down into smaller units and considering time costs - was used in a variety of ways.
 For example, a group of English teachers in 1913 aggregated how much time they spent grading papers and used their findings to appeal to school leaders for more time to grade and provide feedback.

 While teachers would use Taylorism to their advantage and to plead their case, they also spoke up against it and its impact on their work.
 In 1903, Margaret Haley chided school administrators for failing to recognize teachers' hard work and a tendency toward "factory-izing education" and "making the teacher an automaton, a mere factory hand, whose duty it is to carry out mechanically and unquestioningly the ideas and orders of those clothed with the authority of position."
-Haley used quotations around the phrase "factory-izing education" in her speech, suggesting she saw it as a metaphor, and not a direct comparison.
-Additionally, some educational historians in the modern era question the popularity of Taylorism in schools and suggest it may not be as widespread as was believed; offering that the framework of "social engineering" and "scientific management" needs to be better situated within critical race theory and studies of gender, race, and disability.
+Some educational historians in the modern era question the popularity of Taylorism in schools and suggest it may not be as widespread as was believed; offering that the framework of "social engineering" and "scientific management" needs to be better situated within critical race theory and studies of gender, race, and disability.